joef551/camel-cql/readme.md

 <u>keyspace</u>

-The **keyspace** property is used to specify the name of the keyspace, within a Cassandra cluster, that the client bean is to use.
+The **keyspace** property is used to specify the name of the keyspace, within a Cassandra cluster, that the client bean is to refernce.
+Note that this is overriden when a CQL statement provides a fully qualified keyspace name (e.g., keyspace_name.table_name) that is different than the one assigned to the client bean.

 <u>clusterBean</u>

-The **clusterBean** property references a [ClusterBean](#clusterbean) within the Spring XML file that is used to connect to a Cassandra cluster.
+The **clusterBean** property references a [ClusterBean](#clusterbean) that is used to connect to a Cassandra cluster.

 <u>defaultMethod</u>

-As previously described, the optional  **defaultMethod** property is used for specifying the default method to be used by this client.
-It accepts a Method enum, as defined in org.metis.cassandra.Client.Method.
+As previously described, the optional  **defaultMethod** property is used for specifying the default method to be used by the client bean.
+It accepts a Method enum, as defined in `org.metis.cassandra.Client.Method`.
 There are 4 possible types: SELECT, INSERT, DELETE, and UPDATE.
 Here's an example of using the 'util' namespace for assgning a Method of INSERT.

 ```xml
 <bean id="user" class="org.metis.cassandra.Client">
 	<property name="keyspace" value="videodb" />